 Its attachments include a Pivot Light to make your work easier.
 You also get a 679 garden tool sharpener and guides for cutting, grinding and sanding.

-A mandrel is included as well as drum sanding band.
+A mandrel is included as well as a drum sanding band.
 Accessories for polishing, cleaning, sharpening, grinding, cutting, engraving and carving are also included.

 The Dremel 4300 lets you change accessories via its 3 jaw chuck.
 This means you no longer need to use a collet or tool to replace them.